 - OSX, FU40, FU50, Vanguard, and Cutlass series are 31.8 clamp only.

 Stem Compatibility: WARNING – IMPORTANT!

 - There are many stems on the market today.
 Some are better than others.
-We have determined that some stems can reduce the strength and lifespan of the handlebar.
+We have determined that some stems can direct forces into a very small area on the handlebar, thereby increasing stress concentrations and reducing the strength and lifespan of the handlebar.
 As a result, our first recommendation with any Chromag bar is to use a Chromag stem.

 ***WARNING !!
 Installation and service by a qualified mechanic is always recommended***